pbohora/pbohora/README.md

 ## Hi there, I'm Pradip Bohora 👋

 ### I'm a Full-stack Developer!!

-- 🔭 I'm currently working in 3AMK project
-- 🌱 I’m currently learning React-Native, docker container and microservices.
+- 🌱 I’m currently learning docker container and microservices.
-- 🥅 2020/2021 Goals:Build more projects and contribute to open source projects

 ## Connect with me: